django-cms/djangocms-template/docs/local-setup-instructions.md

 - the frontend is starting up automagically in hot reload modus.
 This means you can change SCSS and the content in your browser will update instantly.
 - If you want to keep an eye on the console output you can run the frontend separately in a terminal like `docker compose up frontend`
 - You can also run the frontend on your host system if you happen to have node / yarn installed.
 Open a terminal, cd into the frontend folder and run `yarn serve`
+- For debugging you can see a webpack dev server asset report here: http://0.0.0.0:8090/webpack-dev-server

 ### Update requirements.txt